Trail Conditions

 Current trail conditions are reported by rangers and trail crew, and updated as frequently as possible.
 Please read the "general" condition for each trail when there is no recent update available.
 E-mail us if you have trail conditions to report.

-North Cascades National Park Complex is a dynamic, natural environment where events and conditions are unpredictable.
+North Cascades National Park Service Complex is a dynamic, natural environment where events and conditions are unpredictable.
 There is a possibility that trail and campground closures, environmental conditions (such as snow, high stream crossings, etc.), natural events (such as fires, aggressive animals, etc.), or other NPS management actions may impact your trip.

-Last updated: March 24, 2025
+Last updated: August 25, 2025

 Park footer